digambars-git-hub/Emotion-Detection/README.md

    http://localhost:8000/
    ```

    and allow camera access.
-The behavior is the same as in the “Web API + Frontend” section above.
+The behavior is the same as in the "Web API + Frontend" section above.

 ---

-### Model & Inference Details
+## 🧠 Model & Inference Details

-- The model is a **MobileNetV2** classifier whose final layer is adapted to the number of emotion classes (e.g. Angry, Fear, Happy, Sad, Surprise).
+- The model is a **MobileNetV2** classifier whose final layer is adapted to the number of emotion classes (e.g. 😠 Angry, 😨 Fear, 😊 Happy, 😢 Sad, 😲 Surprise).
 - The **fine‑tuned weights and class names** are stored in `emotion_recognition_model.pth`, which is produced by the training notebook (`working.ipynb`).
 - Images are preprocessed with:
-  - Resize to \(224 \times 224\)
+  - 📐 Resize to \(224 \times 224\)
-  - Conversion to tensor
+  - 🔄 Conversion to tensor
-  - Normalization with ImageNet mean and std
+  - 📊 Normalization with ImageNet mean and std
 - Inference is done by `inference.py` via:
   - `predict(pil_image)` → returns a string label, e.g. `"Happy"`.

+### Testing the Model

 You can test the model directly with a static image (from the `model` directory):